just-chillin/RemixServer/README.md

 - You must run `npm i` in the project directory.
 - You must haev ffmpeg installed and have either `FFMPEG_PATH` and `FFPROBE_PATH` set, or have ffmpeg in your `PATH`
+- You must have the environment variables `AWSAccessKeyId` and `AWSSecretKey` set.